 Now, to prevent your bearded dragon from getting pinworms, it is always recommended to not feed wild insects or anything directly from the wild.
 Insects from the wild can carry diseases or any unknown germs that can pose a threat to your bearded dragon.

 That’s why I always recommend to feed your bearded dragon a reputable insect food from a notable brand.
-My recommendation will be feeding Fluker Gourmet-Style Mealworm.
+My recommendation will be feeding Fluker’s Bearded Dragon Medley Treat.
 I really like this one as it contains crude protein, crude fat, and crude fiber.
-The whole mealworms are ideal for feeding daily to your bearded dragon.
-The amount should vary depending on the age of the beardie.

 If you follow some basic hygiene rules, there is nothing to worry about your bearded dragon.
 Salmonella, Pinworm, or any other parasite can be prevented by washing your hands thoroughly before and after doing anything related to the bearded dragon.